 Postgraduate conversion courses give you that vital lifeline if you haven’t studied a relevant undergraduate degree for the profession you want to pursue.
 They give you the option to transfer to a different subject area.

 Conversion courses are usually one year taught courses and are often heavily vocational.
-There are different levels of conversion course: certificate, diploma and master’s.
+There are different levels of conversion courses: certificate, diploma and master’s.

 A law conversion course (or a Graduate Diploma in Law [GDL] for those in the know) offers people who didn’t study law at undergraduate level to get a foot in the door of their chosen career in law.
 Equally, you can do conversion courses in other subjects, including psychology, social work, business and I.T.